-Rooms exude classic elegance, but not of the ostentatious sort.
+Rooms exude classic elegance, but not of the flashy sort.
 Floral printed carpets, wallpapers in neutral tones, leather sofas, and drum lamp shades hark back to an old aesthetic, but the facilities are modern.

 Most rooms have espresso machines, iPod docking stations, Wi-Fi internet access, and flat-screen TVs.
-Some units offer guests access to the InterContinental Club lounge located on the 12th floor.
+Some units offer guests access to the InterContinental Club lounge on the 12th floor.

 For dining, the Restaurant Parlor serves traditional Viennese cuisine and international fare.
 Wellness facilities include a state-of-the-art fitness center with in-house personal fitness coaches, a sauna, a sunbed, and a steam bath.
 The Intermezzo Bar is a locally popular American-style bar that serves classical cocktails amidst live piano music.